YUzushio/become-yukarin-docker/README.md

 # become-yukarin-docker

-## NVIDIA-Docker image for become-yukarin-docker with gpu computong with Python 3.6.6
+## NVIDIA-Docker image for become-yukarin-docker with gpu computing with Python 3.6.6

 ####  Warning!!
 This Dockerfile use auto installation
 - This distoribution made at 2018.10.22